-The recession that recently hit the American economy put many people out of jobs and those that did have jobs, had to accept sizable salary cuts.
+The recession that recently hit the American economy put many people out of jobs and many of those that did have jobs had to accept sizable salary cuts.

 This prompted people to look for extra sources of income and many turned towards the internet for the same.

 Wanting to make money online has its own set of advantages.

 It’s hugely convenient, flexible and entails almost zero start-up cost.